taxprofiler/taxpasta/docs/tutorials/getting-started.md

 columns of the profiles are _not_ shared between the two classifiers/profilers (see an important note about this [here](#important-caveat)).

-Ultimately, we have a lot extra inconsistent differences between different output files.
-When attempting to merge together the resulting file makes little sense, and thus it's difficult to do any meaningful comparison.
+Ultimately, we have many inconsistencies between different output files.
+Attempting to merge together the resulting files makes little sense, and thus it's difficult to do any meaningful comparison.

 ## Standardisation and Merging